unutk4n/pense-by-unutkan/md_files/artificial_intelligence.md

 Here I am going to make a quick start with some videos.
 I'll probably spend 10 hours for the fundamental beginning.
 If things go as I imagine, I'll carry on.

-A machine is said ti have artificial intelligence if it can interpret data, potentially learn from the data, and use that knowledge to adapt and achieve specific goals.
+A machine is said to have artificial intelligence if it can interpret data, potentially learn from the data, and use that knowledge to adapt and achieve specific goals.

 The learning from the data is a new approach.